tkhamez/neucore/doc/documentation.md

 ## Groups

 Visibility
-- public: everyone can see them
+- public: everyone can see them and apply to them.
 - private: hidden from non-members
 - conditioned: only visible to non-members if they meet certain criteria - not yet implemented

 ### Automatic Group Assignment